mgoadric/fun-with-merging/README.md

 Adding a small sentence

-This is a fun place to make merge mistakes
+This is a fun place to make merge mistakes.

+With friends.